According to Incapsula.com's 2015 Bot Traffic Report, 48.5% of all web traffic is fake.

-See, at the very core of ClickMagick is our traffic filtering and "cleaning" technology that carefully analyzes each and every click that flows through the system.
+See, at the very core of ClickMagick is our click auditing and "traffic cleaning" technology that carefully analyzes each and every click that flows through the system.

 A few other trackers claim to filter out "known bots", but what good does that do if their system only knows about 5 or 10% of the bots out there?

 With other systems bot filtering is just an add-on.
 An afterthought.